Acute otitis media often occurs in people with a cold or allergies.

 Certain routine childhood vaccinations can reduce the risk of acute otitis media.

-The infection may be treated with antibiotics.
+The infection is sometimes treated with antibiotics.

 Rarely, bacterial otitis media spreads to nearby structures such as the mastoid bone behind the ear (mastoiditis Mastoiditis Mastoiditis is a bacterial infection in the mastoid process, which is the prominent bone behind the ear.
 Mastoiditis usually occurs when untreated or inadequately treated acute otitis media... read more ) or the inner ear.
 Spread into the brain is extremely rare, but some people develop meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more or a collection of pus (abscess Abscess of the Brain A brain abscess is a pocket of pus in the brain.
 An abscess may form in the brain when bacteria from an infection elsewhere in the head or in the bloodstream or from a wound enter the brain... read more ) in or around the brain.

 Symptoms of Acute Otitis Media